-The pyrolysis of non-plant biomasses such as livestock manure, manure containing biogas digestates, and sewage sludge may also produce valuable raw materials that could be used in the interests of the bioeconomy and climate protection.
+The pyrolysis of non-plant biomasses such as livestock manure, manure containing biogas digestates, and sewage sludge or bones and slaughterhouse wastes may also produce valuable raw materials that could be used in the interests of the bioeconomy and climate protection.
 It is planned to include most of those raw materials in January 2023 in the EBC feedstock list following a key review publication about the product safety and conditions of use.